exceptionless/Website/content/news/2016/2016-08-01-real-time-app-configuration-event-settings.md

 #### Spam Detection

 Spam is the worst.
-So, we added a &#8220;Spam Detection&#8221; list of common user agents that should be ignored, which you can add to as you see fit.
+So, we added a "Spam Detection" list of common user agents that should be ignored, which you can add to as you see fit.
 This eliminates a lot of noise, and can be customized to help trim even more depending on your application.

-Along with the comma delimited list of user agents to ignore, you can also tick the box that says &#8220;Reduce noise by automatically hiding high volumes of events coming from a single client IP address.&#8221; This can ward off large numbers of events being submitted by a spammer or attack on your app.
+Along with the comma delimited list of user agents to ignore, you can also tick the box that says "Reduce noise by automatically hiding high volumes of events coming from a single client IP address."
+This can ward off large numbers of events being submitted by a spammer or attack on your app.

 ##